swissmanu/protractor-screenshot-reporter/README.md

 ```
 By parsing these JSON files in a preprocessing step, you can generate a human readable test report.

-*Preprocessing is not a functionality of `protractor-screenshot-reporter`.
+*Postprocessing is not a functionality of `protractor-screenshot-reporter`.
 Use [Grunt](http://gruntjs.com) or similar tools to integrate it into your test process.*

 ## License